Configuration

 """Maximum number of days to catch up when aggregating historical data."""

-The following configuration variables control the locking mechanism for the aggregation task:
+The following configuration variables control the distributed locking mechanism for stats tasks:

 STATS_DASHBOARD_LOCK_CONFIG = {